 Migraine: Best Foods, Diet & Natural Ways to Get Migraine Relief

-Migraine is a neurological condition that causes severe, recurring headaches, often accompanied by nausea, vomiting, sensitivity to light, sound, and smell.
-Migraine attacks can last for hours or even days and can significantly affect daily life.
+Migraine is a neurological disorder, not just a normal headache.
+It causes intense, recurring head pain that is often accompanied by nausea, vomiting, and extreme sensitivity to light, sound, and even smell.
+Migraine attacks can last from a few hours to several days, making daily activities extremely difficult.

-This complete guide explains what migraine is, causes, problems caused by migraine, best foods, foods to avoid, daily habits, and a weekly migraine-friendly diet plan.
+This complete guide explains what migraine is, its causes and triggers, health problems caused by migraine, best foods, foods to avoid, daily habits, and a 7-day migraine-friendly diet plan.

 What Is Migraine?